helenedraux/epidemiology/Kaplancourse_notes.md

 	* => Do multiple studies; each study is confounding in different ways.
 * Design bias: non-comparable control group
 	* => Random assignment

+**EPIDEMIOLOGY DONE => Statistics!**

+# Statistics

+## Probability statistics

+* **Independent events**: combine events with multiplications:

+		A*B

+* **Mutually exclusive** (within a single trial): combine by addition:

+    	A+B

+* **Non-mutually exclusive**: Need to remove the common events (correction factor). e.g. diabet and obese.
+If we don't know what the common population is, we can say it is A*B, by considering they are independant events.

+		A+B-A*B

+## Descriptive Statistics

+Describe what you have, keeping the essentials with a summary using:

+* central tendency
+* variation

+=> abstract

+Much of the world is a central distribution (bell curve)

+### Central tendency

+3 M corporation:

+* Mean: average
+* Median: mid-point, 50th percentile
+* Mode: most frequent value

+In a normal distribution, these 3 values are the same.

+* Skewed distributions: positive (tail is on the positive) or negative

+Order of the stats values in negative skewed: mean < median < mode.
+Always follow the tail.

+If mean > median = positive skew.

+### Measure of variability

+* Range:
+	* highest to lowest
+    * easy but
+    	* use of only 2 data points
+        * regression towards the mean (extremes are likely to be less extreme the following time.)
+    * => range is not a stable indicator

+* Standard deviation

+		Sum((x-mean(x))^2)/(n-1)

+=> n-1 is due to the loss of degree of freedom when taking the mean

+### Percentages of the normal curve

+* **Symmetrical numbers**: equidistant above and below the mean.

+	_In a normal distribution_:
+	* within +/- standard deviation around the mean: 68%
+    * within +/- 2*standard deviation around the mean: 95.5%
+    * within +/- 3*standard deviation around the mean: 99.7%

+* **Asymetrical numbers**: percentage of cases within a discreet area as defined by standard deviation units

+    In a normal distribution:
+	* between the mean and 1 standard deviation above the mean: 34%
+	* between 1 and 2*standard deviation above the mean 13.5%
+	* between 1 and 3*standard deviation above the mean .15%

+*Total distribution should be 100%, but it adds as 99% due to roundings.
+It's just a help.*